idd-ly/idd-ly.github.io/README.md

 ## Typography
 - Main Font Options: Raleway / Soleil
-    -Reasoning: Raleway is accessible and customizable due to different options of font-weights
+    -Reasoning: Raleway is accessible and customizable due to different options of font-weights and is accessible.
+    - Reasoning: Soleil is a geometric font, making it more poppy and vir=brant.
 - Backup Fonts: Arial, Helvetical, sans-serifs
     - These fonts are in usage just in case, the main font-face is not downloaded